cloudfoundry/cf-networking-onboarding/http-routes/130-debugging-tip.markdown

 ```

 When to do this:
-* when you are having problems connecting to an app and you want to start picking off items on by one that are _not_ the problem.
+* when you are having problems connecting to an app and you want to start picking off items one by one that are _not_ the problem.
 * when one particular gorouter is having problems and you want to send traffic to just that gorouter.
 * when you are debugging and want to point your traffic at a particular gorouter so you can find the logs easier.